mgaynor1/nQuack/README.md

 ## Overview

 nQuack is a modified statistical framework to predict ploidy level based on sequence data.
 We build upon [Weib et al., 2018](https://doi.org/10.1186/s12859-018-2128-z) Gaussian Mixture Model approach to estimate ploidy level, which was originally written as [a C executable](https://github.com/clwgg/nQuire).
+In our model, we provide a match to nQuire with `quackNormalNQ()`.
+Note, to match the original software, we use an incorrect likelihood in the expected maximization algorithm (see publication supplement for more information).
+For the corrected normal, please use `quackNormal()`.
+Here, the equivalent to nQuire is with a uniform mixture with fixed_3.

+## How to use nQuack

+Input data for nQuire can be a [BAM file](https://mlgaynor.com/nQuack/articles/DataPreparation.html), [Output from nQuire](https://mlgaynor.com/nQuack/reference/process_nquire.html), a [VCF](https://mlgaynor.com/nQuack/articles/VCF2nQuack.html), [Output from Qploidy2](https://mlgaynor.com/nQuack/articles/Qploidy2nQuack.html), and more.
+See pkgdown site for more information on peparing your data for nQuack.

+**To use this method or nQuire, you need to have a set of samples with known ploidal level:**

+**Step 1.** Identify the most accurate distribution and type (fixed, fixed_2, fixed_3) based on your samples with known ploidal level.

+- Comparing BIC score among all distributions and types is not accurate.
+You must assess accuracy with a set of samples with known ploidal level.
+- Distributions: Normal, Beta, and Beta-Binomial + with or without a uniform mixture.
+- Type indicates which parameter is estimated.
+  - Type: "fixed" = only alpha free, "fixed_2" = only alpha and variance free, "fixed_3" = only variance free

+**Step 2.** Apply the best model to all unknown samples.

+See [Basic Example](https://mlgaynor.com/nQuack/articles/BasicExample.html) for step-by-step guidance.

 ## More on nQuack